 Maintaining healthy skin:

-Due to the elimination of toxins in the blood, which makes the skin
+Due to the elimination of toxins in the blood, which makes the skin healthy and glowing.

 Benefits of drinking too much water for a pregnant woman